 General Course Information

-Course Code MUSPERF 7024 Course Major Recital V Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 12 Contact Up to 10 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge Completed year 1 of a Masters of Music in the specialisation to be pursued or equivalent as determined by the Elder Conservatorium.
-Restrictions Available only to students in PGCW Music programs Course Description The aim of this course it to develop a program of works in the repertoire of the specialisation that contributes to the development of advanced specialist knowledge in music performance.
-It culminates in the presentation of a 65-minute public recital.
-The recital projects are supported by one hour of 1:1 tuition per week and a series of workshops.
-Repertoire may include solo works, chamber music, orchestral material, concerti, or accompaniment.
-Recital programs are subject to approval and details must be submitted within the first 6 weeks of the program.
-The program of works is expected to demonstrate advanced performance with consistent confidence in technical presentation, demonstrate mastery beyond the knowledge of style, convince the audience of the vision of the work, be conducted in an ethical manner with an awareness of different cultural practices, and present a professional demeanour.
+Course Code MUSPERF 7024 Course Major Recital V Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 12 Contact Up to 10 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge Completed year 1 of a Masters of Music in the specialisation to be pursued or equivalent as determined by the Elder Conservatorium.
+Restrictions Available to PGCW Music students only Course Description The aim of this course is to develop a program of works in the repertoire of the specialisation that contributes to the development of advanced specialist knowledge in music performance.
+It culminates in the presentation of a 50-minute public recital.
+The recital projects are supported by 1:1 tuition and performance classes.
+Repertoire may include solo works, chamber music, orchestral material, concerti, and accompaniment.
+Recital programs are subject to approval.
+The program of works is expected to demonstrate advanced performance with consistent confidence in technical presentation, demonstrate mastery beyond the knowledge of style, convince the audience of the vision of the work, and present a professional demeanour.
 The overall standard of the final recital is expected to be commensurate with entry level into the profession.